From Galen to the Whisclepius

-The phrase "Let food be your food and medicine be your medicine, unless it concerns Culi-Clinical and Culi-Medical Food Solutions" is a tribute to Claudius Galenus — an influential physician from the second century AD, whose work shaped medical practice in Europe for centuries.
+The statement "Let food be your food and medicine your medicine, unless it concerns culi-clinical and culi-medical nutritional solutions" pays tribute to Claudius Galenus (Galen) — an influential physician from the second century AD whose work shaped medical practice in Europe for centuries.

-Galenus served as the personal physician to three Roman emperors, including Marcus Aurelius and his son Commodus — known to many as the antagonist in the film Gladiator.
+Galen served as personal physician to three Roman emperors, including Marcus Aurelius and his son Commodus — known to many as the antagonist in the film Gladiator.

-He drew a clear distinction between food and medicine, yet regarded the two as related and complementary: food primarily supported the healthy body, while medicine was employed in cases of illness or imbalance.
+He drew a clear distinction between food and medicine, yet also viewed them as related and complementary: food primarily supported the healthy body, while medication was applied in cases of illness or disruption.

-Within the gastrological sciences, taste is described as the most individual impression of the most individual sensory perceptions — evoked by food and drink, and influenced by contextual factors.
+Within gastrological sciences, taste is described as the most individual impression of the most individual sensory perceptions—elicited by food and drink, and influenced by contextual factors.

 The Whisclepius — also known as the Whisculaap — was chosen as the symbol for this Culi-Clinical and Culi-Medical approach.